 4) When both players time has ended.

-5) An offer of draw according can only be made when it is a players turn.
+5) An offer of draw according can only be made when it is a player turn.
 When it is the other player turn that player can either accept the offer or refuse by telling the other player or make a move (which is the same as refusing the offer).

 THE PATTERNS OF RENJU

 - When starting a game of Renju.
 The players decide a tentative black player and a tentative white player.
-The tentative black player plays the first three moves (two moves for black player and one move for the white player.
+The tentative black player plays the first three moves (two moves for the black player and one move for the white player.
 The tentative black player decides which of the allowed moves that will be used.

 - The tentative white player decides which of the players that will be the black player and which will be the white player after the tentative black players made the first three moves.